tbaumann/datadriver-testaufgabe/README.md

 For Kubernetes manifests:
 - I used plain YAML files without tools like Helm, as I find Helm's templating approach too text-oriented for structured data manipulation.
 - If customizations were needed, tools like Kustomize or Cue would be my preferred alternatives.
+- I just use `envsubst` to replace the image name in the deployment.

 ## Ingress ##